meltingscales/2019-team-07f/Reports/sprint-05/readme.md

 We currently have no caching layer.

-## c&d.
+## c & d.
 Master for Database Writes & Slave for Database Reads

 Since the database is separated, it makes making master/slave boxes easier.